• Home

 International Finance Corporation (IFC) panel discussion (Sep’20) called out key aspects of EMR in emerging markets.

-Ensuring affordability of EMRs in emerging market will be important.
+Ensuring the affordability of EMRs in the health care system in India will be important.
 Flexible pricing structure for different facility sizes needs to be designed and offered.
 Cross subsidization across large systems and smaller facilities is another option.
 This could also be achieved through local government initiatives and funding.

 Hospitals should be a combination of both digital/paperless and paper based for now.
 Some services can be completely paperless, but in some, it must be a combination.
 Hospitals should try to be paperless as much as possible and have a timeline for eventually going fully paperless.

-With all said, multiple drivers indicate that Healthcare sectors will be the one to create value and impact.
+With all said, multiple drivers indicate that the Healthcare sector will be the one to create value and impact.

 Source: SMERGERS Industry Watch–Indian Hospital Sector